Addressing emotionally-based school avoidance (CPD33B)

 Course details

-The course consists of a live, two-hour session hosted via Zoom.
-You’ll be joining a supportive group and learn about the latest educational and clinical best practice from a leading practitioner.
-The workshop lead will tailor content based on the needs of your cohort and there’ll be plenty of time to ask questions during the interactive session.
-You’ll leave the session with take-away resources and practical strategies that you can implement in your setting.
+This course consists of a live, interactive three-hour session delivered remotely via Zoom.
+You’ll join a supportive group environment, benefiting from direct engagement with a leading practitioner who will share the latest educational and clinical best practice.
+The workshop content is tailored to the specific needs of your cohort, providing ample opportunity for questions and discussion.
+You will leave the session equipped with practical resources and strategies ready to implement in your setting.

-Before attending this training, you will be required to complete a short pre-workshop activity (allow 30 minutes).
-Details will be provided in the joining instructions which you will receive one week before the online training session.
+Before attending, participants are required to complete a short pre-workshop activity (approximately 30 minutes).
+Full details will be provided in the joining instructions, sent one week before your online training session.

 You will need a device with a microphone and camera together with a suitably fast internet connection.
 Although mobile devices and tablets can be used, we recommend the use of laptop or desktop PC for the best experience.
 Some devices provided by employers may have restrictions in place.
-Please use this test link (https://zoom.us/test) to check your set up before booking (or equivalent for Teams).
+Please use the Zoom test link to check your set up before booking.

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-Through interactive discussion you will learn how to:
+Through interactive discussions, case studies, and reflective exercises, you will learn how to:

 You may also be interested in…